FILESTREAM (SQL Server)

 Filter Name Num Instances Altitude Frame Sftredir 1 406000 0 MpFilter 9 328000 0 luafv 1 135000 0 FileInfo 9 45000 0 RsFx0103 1 41001.03 0

-Check that the FILESTREAM directory containers do not have file system encryption or file system compression enabled, as these can introduce a level of overhead when accessing these files.
+Check that the FILESTREAM directory containers don't have file system encryption or file system compression enabled, as these can introduce a level of overhead when accessing these files.

 From an elevated command prompt, run fltmc instances and make sure that no filter drivers are attached to the volume where you try to restore.

-Check that FILESTREAM directory containers do not have more than 300,000 files.
+Check that FILESTREAM directory containers don't have more than 300,000 files.
 You can use the information from

 sys.database_filescatalog view to find out which directories in the file system store